-LATIN

 Latin 101.
-Elementary Latin I
+Elementary Latin I Fall.

-Fall.
 Credit, four hours.
 Introduction to the fundamental principles of classical Latin.
 Students will attain as rapidly as possible the ability to read and understand literary works.
 Latin 102.
-Elementary Latin II
+Elementary Latin II Spring.

-Spring.
 Credit, four hours.
 Prerequisite: Latin 101 or equivalent.
 Continuation of Latin 101.
 Further study of Latin forms and syntax, followed by reading, from one or more authors.
 Latin 201.
-Intermediate Latin I
+Intermediate Latin I Fall.

-Fall.
 Credit, four hours.
 Prerequisite: Latin 102 or equivalent.
 A review of grammar and an introduction to Latin prose through selections from one or more authors such as Caesar, Apuleius, and Livy.
 Latin 202.
-Intermediate Latin II
+Intermediate Latin II Spring.

-Spring.
 Credit, four hours.
 Prerequisite: Latin 201 or equivalent.
 Selected readings in the poetry of Ovid and others, with attention to poetic art as well as grammar and syntax.

 Music 101.
 Introduction to Music Fall, spring.
 Credit, four hours.
 Elementary principles of form and style in music in historical context.
 Music 114.
 Introduction to Theory and Composition Fall.
 Credit, four hours.
 Fundamentals of tonal music theory, basic concepts and terms, and introduction to original composition for selected media.
-Music 205.
-Ethnomusicology (Music of the World's Cultures) Spring.
+Music 204.
+Music Cultures of the World Spring.
 Credit, four hours.
-A survey of music in relation to its cultural context, covering music and culture outside the European art music tradition.
+This course explores the diverse musical styles of the world.
+Students examine and analyze different musical genres in relation to their specific social contexts.
 Music 300R.
 Oxford Chorale Fall, spring.
 Credit, one hour.
 Prerequisite: permission of instructor.
 Group instruction in vocal music and the performance of selected repertoire.
 May be repeated for credit, with total credit not to exceed four hours.
 Music 300V.
 Oxford Chamber Ensemble TBA.
 Credit, variable one to two hours.
 Prerequisite: permission of instructor.
 Group instruction in instrumental music and performance of selected repertoire.
 May be repeated for credit, with total credit not to exceed four hours.
+Music 310.
+Applied Music, Nonmajors Fall, Spring or On Demand.
+Credit, one hour.
+Prerequisite: Enrollment by permission of instructor.
+The study of music literature through performance on a specific instrument.
+One-hour private instruction weekly.
+Audition and lesson fee required.
+Contact the music department for current information on auditions, fees, and instruments offered.
 Music 389R.
 Special Topics in Music History TBA.
 Credit, four hours.
 Prerequisite: Music 101 or permission of instructor.
 Study of a selected topic in Western music history.